vardhamanadarsh/Indian-monsoon-weather-derivatives/README.md

 # Indian-monsoon-weather-derivatives
-Development of weather derivative for Indian monsoon rainfall for 12 Indian cities- A Python framework to design and price monsoon weather derivatives across 12 Indian cities.
+Development of weather derivative for Indian monsoon rainfall for 12 Indian cities- A Python framework to model the rainfall occurrence and intensity with specially focus on better capturing extreme rainfall and price monsoon weather derivatives across 12 Indian cities.
 Uses 45 years (1981–2025) of daily CHIRPS data to model seasonal Long Period Average (LPA) deviations and quantify climate risk.